Having a strong sense of identity for a child is about learning they are valued and worthy of attention.

 Tips on how you can help your child to develop a strong sense of identity

-- Value what is unique about your child and accept your child for who they are right now:
+- Value what is unique about your child and accept them for who they are right now.

 - Pay close attention to your child’s attempts to communicate or interact with you – this tells children they are important and valued.
 Acknowledge what your child says or does without being dismissive or judgmental – this tells them it is safe to express feelings and opinions.

 - Encourage your child to make choices and decisions (within appropriate limits).
 This recognises that your child is able to make decisions.

 - When your child says ‘I can do it’ – let them try.
 Support your child’s efforts to be more independent (while still offering your guidance).

 - Encourage your child to solve problems or to keep going when things get tough.
 This builds your child’s resilience and sense of wellbeing.